 CONTACT YOUR WEBMASTER

-If your website becomes infected, you need to take steps quickly to remove the malicious code.
+If your website becomes infected, you need to remove the malicious code quickly.
 Your webmaster or web designer will perform an audit to determine how your website was hacked.
 In some cases, your hosting company can help.

-On the other hand, there are third-party services that will scan and clean your website.
+On the other hand, third-party services will scan and clean your website.
 Furthermore, they offer ongoing yearly protection plans—for example, Sucuri.net and Sitelock.com.

 ADDITIONAL PREVENTIVE MEASURES

 Protect your website – When using web development software such as Word Press, Joomla, Dot Net Nuke, Drupal, Magento, and other third-party software and scripts, be sure to install updates or new versions containing the latest security fixes.
 Remove any files, folders, scripts, other digital assets that you are no longer using.

 Change Passwords – Change any testing passwords that came with the software you are using, such as ( admin/ admin ).
 Use a strong password that is difficult to guess and change it occasionally, especially if you have reason to think a hacker or other intrusion has compromised it.

 AFTER YOUR WEBSITE GETS A CLEAN BILL OF HEALTH

 Now that your website is cleaned and repaired, your webmaster should request a malware review via Google Webmaster Tools.
 You will need a Google webmaster account to do this.
 On the other hand, if you have a Gmail account, you can sign-up for Google Webmaster Tools, aka Google Search Console, and perform the following steps.

 Navigate to Security & Manual Actions > Security Issues, and select the Request Review button.
 Google will then review your website and (hopefully) remove it from the black list.